 What are the Six Phases of Software Development Life Cycle?

+The below measures will help you get a grasp on the SDLC methodology.
 Let’s walk through the SDLC steps to get an overview of the process:

 1. Planning and Requirement Gathering